 Continuing with the fuelling theme, for longer events, why not consider bigger bottles?
 If you're worried about managing between feed stops or events where you might not be able to stop at all for extra water, two 750ml bottles adds essentially an extra bottle of 500ml to your bike.
 It could be that extra boost you need to get you through to the finish.

 Following static cycling training plans is of course more likely to help you reach your goal than if you just rode without focus, but a dynamic, flexible plan like you get from Spoked (or a coach) will help you cut the junk miles and be more efficient with your time on the bike.

 Start by outlining your goal.
 Is it to increase your FTP, or to beat your friends?
 Or maybe you want to tackle a rolling road race or a time trial.
 Spoked has training plans for all of these goals.

 Then, enter your training volume - this is the amount of time you can dedicate to cycling training per week.
 You can edit each day to determine how many hours you can ride, and set out which days you want as rest days.
 Spoked can help to give you guidance on the hours per week you want to ride to see the best results, and the best part is - all this can be edited at any time.

 When setting your ride time you can choose between types of rides.
 We know that you won't always be able to follow a planned ride, and sometimes you need to go for a ride with your mates without any structure, which is why we include the option of a free ride.

 "Spoked fits around your lifestyle and riding.
-Spoked is free for the first 14 days so you can download the iPhone or Android app and create a plan today.”
+Spoked is free to download and use, and comes with a free 30-day trial of our Pro plan.
+Download the iPhone or Android app and create a plan today.”

 Choose between free rides, structured training and another activity (for example, running or strength training), and the plan will build itself each week.
 Once you've completed a session, the algorithm detects how well you worked to the planned workout and changes your plan to adapt to your progress.